Skip to main contentSkip to navigation

 Which Controller Families Ship With Always-On AES, and When Is the DEK Still Recoverable?

-On a Self-Encrypting Drive without a user password, the Data Encryption Key (DEK, equivalent to the MEK in TCG OPAL terminology) lives inside a controller-resident key blob, wrapped by a Hardware Unique Key fused into the controller silicon during manufacturing.
+On a Self-Encrypting Drive without a password, the Data Encryption Key (DEK) lives inside a controller-resident blob, wrapped by a Hardware Unique Key fused into the silicon during manufacturing.
 The DEK never leaves the controller in plaintext.
-NAND chip-off extraction sees only AES-256 ciphertext because the DEK cannot be reconstructed from the flash dies.
-The wrapped key blob is stored either in a protected firmware partition on the NAND (encrypted with the HUK) or in a small region of the controller's on-die OTP/eFuse area, depending on the family.
+The wrapped blob is stored in a protected NAND partition or on-die OTP area, rendering chip-off extraction mathematically useless.

 SED with User PIN vs. ATA Security Class 0: Where the DEK Lives